Module Catalogues

 Method of teaching and learning

-Students will attend a 2-hour lecture per week and 2-hour lab practicals for 4 weeks.
+Students will attend a 2-hour lecture for 13 weeks, 1-hour tutorial for 13 weeks and 2-hour lab practicals for 6 weeks.
 Students will also be given guidance and opportunities to practice the various skills mentioned in the specifications.
-The module will also be delivered through computer practicals to allow students to gain hands-on experience and practice with specific bioinformatics tools and software.
+The module will also be delivered through computer practicals to allow students to gain hands-on experience and practice with specific bioinformatics tools, software and artificial intelligences.
 The learning outcomes associated to these practicals will be assessed with summative assessment tasks.

 Self-study activities will be extensions or consolidations of work carried out in the lecture and lab practical.
-Assessment components of this module will include: 1) questions or tests in lectures or tutorials; 2) coursework to review the topics; 3) group discussion or report that summarizes the lab practicals; and 4) presentation of a critique of the teaching topics.
+Assessment components of this module will include: 1) questions or tests in lectures or tutorials; 2) coursework to review the topics; 3) group discussion or report that summarizes the lab practicals.
 The feedback will help improve the teaching quality and ensure the quality of summative assessment.
-Timely, relevant and specific, constructive and actionable feedback will be provided to students in-class, on-paper and/or in-person on for each assignment.
+Timely, relevant and specific, constructive and actionable feedback will be provided to students in-class, on-paper, via artificial intelligences and/or in-person on for each assignment.